ctrl-escp/backdropper/README.md

       </ul>
     </details>

-* Save the secrets as a json file in the local directory named `.secrets` or pass the filename when running the script using the `-s` option.
+* Save the secrets as a json file in the local directory named `.secrets.json` or pass the filename when running the script using the `-s` option.

 ## Usage